-For the Southern Frederick Area Plan, it is recommended that a new multipurpose path be constructed from the planned lakeside path at Lake Fredrick westward along Crooked Run and other connecting areas to intersect with a Sherando Park trail.
+A new multi-purpose path is envisioned to be constructed from the planned lakeside path at Lake Fredrick westward along Crooked Run, connecting into future planned land uses and ultimately intersecting with a Sherando Park path.
 This pathway surface should be consistent with that of the Sherando Park paths and trails.
-The new pathway will connect large segments of Southern Frederick trails and provide additional public to access Lake Frederick's lakeside trails and other constructed facilities.
-Such an environmental and recreational resource would provide an excellent example for other opportunities in the County.
+The new pathway will connect large segments of planned Southern Frederick trails and provide additional public to access Lake Frederick's lakeside trails and other constructed facilities.
+Such an environmental and recreational resource would provide an excellent example for other recreational opportunities in the County.